abdusabri/bit-docs/content/docs/ext-using-extensions.md

 ## Importing an extension

-In order to use an extension, just [import](/docs/cli-import.html#import-an-extension) it from [bitsrc.io](https://bitsrc.io/) or another remote Scope:
+In order to use an extension, just [import](/docs/cli-import.html#import-an-extension) it from [bitsrc.io](https://bitsrc.io/) or another remote Collection:

 ```bash
 bit import bit.extensions/commands/pack --extension